g1eny0ung/dotfiles/README.md

 Not auto link shell script there, because I think you won't be use all features of my specified.

-Go through the file you want.
+Go through the files you want.

 ### spacemacs